IamBogdan/2048web/README.md

 and open ```index.html``` in your web browser.

 Also you could go to [releases](https://github.com/IamBogdan/2048web/releases) and download latest stable release.

+### Game rules

+ - The same numbers is combine toogether.
+ - Use arrows (or swipe`s) to choose your move direction
+ - After each move on board randomly generates a new block 2 with 90% chance

 ## Browser support